 You’ve talked to three AI automation vendors.
 One quoted $2M and 18 months.
 Another promised $50K and 6 weeks but couldn’t explain how retrieval-augmented generation works.
 The third sent a sales deck with buzzwords and zero technical substance.

 This review covers 8 AI automation companies across three categories: enterprise consulting firms, specialist agencies, and platform vendors.
-We include honest pros and cons for each, backed by market data and practitioner experience.
+We include pros, cons, cost ranges, timelines, and the operational tradeoffs that matter after the demo is over.

 Market Context: AI Automation in 2026